On Time: First Time, Every Time

 What you can do to help

-- Make sure your child arrives at school on time.
+- Make sure your child arrives at school by 8.30am.
 This encourages habits of good timekeeping and reduces any possible classroom disruption.
 If your child arrives after the register has closed without a good reason, this will be recorded as an ‘unauthorised’ absence for that session.

-- Alternatively, you can contact the relevant Head of Year, It is better to do this sooner rather than later, as most problems can be dealt with very quickly.
+- Alternatively, you can contact your child’s Head of Year, It is better to do this sooner rather than later, as most problems can be dealt with very quickly.

 Authorised and Unauthorised Absence

-If your child is absent and school either does not receive an explanation from you, or considers the explanation unsatisfactory, it will record your child’s absence as ‘unauthorised’, that is, as truancy.
+If your child is absent and we do not receive an explanation from you, or we consider the explanation unsatisfactory, your child’s absence will be recorded as ‘unauthorised’, that is, as truancy.

-Most absences for acceptable reasons will be authorised by St Aldhelm’s Academy
+Most absences for acceptable reasons will be authorised e.g.

 - Days of religious observance